simonwuelker/Kaola/README.md

 ## Tests
-Run all unit tests using `zig test src/tests.zig`.
+Run all unit tests using `zig build test`.